olivierlambert/talks/LCon15/talk.md

 # Auto scaling

-* Vertical scaling
+* Vertical scaling?
   * autoscale VMs perfs (CPUs/RAM etc.)
   * fine scaling by combining Xen and Docker usage
+  * "like" Amazon ECS Service Scheduler but on your own hardware

-* Horizontal scaling
+* Horizontal scaling?
   * create Docker ready VMs on new/other servers (on demand)
   * Docker-driven VM deployment on specific set of resources
+  * Docker orchestration tools (like Kubernetes) drivers for XenServer/Xen Orchestra
+  * **DO NOT** reinvent the wheel, just focusing to deliver a consistent experience for devs, ops and devops

 ---